We are so grateful for everything all healthcare professionals are doing at this difficult time, and hope to support you in any way we can.

 - Some of your patients may not have access to online coronavirus advice.
 Visit our online shop to order or download our free Staying at Home and Managing Diabetes leaflet to share with them today.

-- Our new position statement on support to manage risk for adults living with diabetes from Covid-19.
+- Support to manage risk for adults living with diabetes from Covid-19.

-- A guide on coronavirus for clinicians and NHS managers across primary care, secondary care and community health, social care and ambulance services.
+- Read a guide on coronavirus for clinicians and NHS managers across primary care, secondary care and community health, social care and ambulance services.
 There's a clinical guide for diabetes patient management from NHS England.

 - Health Protection Scotland continues to update its guidance for health protection teams and healthcare practitioners as the situation evolves, as well as providing guidance for non-healthcare settings including schools, places of detention, and separate guidance for social care settings.